sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 Ukraine once again is pushed into the spotlight of imperial interests and debate.
 So how did we get here?
 The history is complex, and not easy to fit into a headline or Tweet, so navigating the news and updates surrounding Ukraine can be a challenge for those who aren’t already invested.

-We spoke to Eastern Europe editor for Global Voices (embed https://globalvoices.org/) Dr. Tanya Lokot on how to read the news around the conflict.
+We spoke to Eastern Europe editor for Global Voices <a href="https://globalvoices.org/author/tetyana-lokot/" target="_blank">Dr. Tanya Lokot</a> on how to read the news around the conflict.
 Lokot, who is Ukrainian herself, has been a Global Voices contributor since 2013.
 Lokot’s research predominantly focuses on the role of digital media in post-Soviet Europe.

 Here are some tools to help you look beyond the headlines.
 </p>